Robert Badham: Biography

+Congress

 In 1976, Badham entered a crowded Republican primary for the U.S. House of Representatives in California's 40th congressional district and won with 32% of the vote, besting eight other candidates including former congressman John G. Schmitz and incumbent Andrew J. Hinshaw.
 He easily won the general election in November, and was reelected five more times in the heavily Republican district which included Irvine and his home of Newport Beach.
 In Congress, he served as a ranking member on the House Armed Services Committee and was representative to the NATO Parliamentary Assembly.

+Later career

 After retiring from Congress, Badham remained active, serving on the California Board of Accountancy, as vice chairman of the Newport Beach Civil Service Board, and helping to raise money for Hoag Hospital.

+Death and burial

 He died on October 21, 2005, after suffering a heart attack at Balboa Island post office.
 He was buried at Riverside National Cemetery in Riverside, California.